magneticio/vamp.io/content/documentation/using-vamp/metrics-and-events.md

 Vamp collects metrics and events on all running services.
 Interaction with the API also creates events, like updating blueprints or deleting a deployment.
 Furthermore, Vamp allows third party applications to create events and trigger Vamp actions.

-All metrics and events are stored and retrieved using the Event API that is part of Vamp Pulse.
+All metrics and events are stored and retrieved using the Event API that is part of Vamp.
 Here is a JSON example of a "deployment create" event.

 ```JSON
 {